 Things to do in July in Lancaster, PA

 God bless the USA!
 If you happen to be in Lancaster County for the Fourth of July, there are several July 4th festivities options for you to choose from.
 For starters, Lititz will be having an event July 3-4 complete with a firework show choreographed to music at the end.
 The Star Barn Village in Elizabethtown, PA will be opening up to the public with an admission fee of $15 and will include live entertainment, bounce house, animals, and a firework show.
-Ephrata will also be hosting its own firework show, along with New Holland and the Lancaster Barnstormers after their game against the Road Warriors.
+Ephrata will also be hosting its own firework show, along with New Holland.
+The Lancaster Barnstormers will be celebrating with fireworks after their game on Friday, July 5.

 If you enjoy the great outdoors, you’re in luck.
 Lancaster County has some optimal choices for both biking and hiking trails for those who enjoy exploring and getting exercise.
 A couple of our favorites include the Conewago Recreation Trail, the Northwest Lancaster County River Trail, and Landis Woods.

 Additionally, there are other fun and unique outdoor activities such as hot air balloon rides, zip lines, and a wolf sanctuary.
 Be sure to take advantage of these awesome opportunities offered in Lancaster County!